Flabbyaxe272/recipebook/docs/recipes/funeral-potatoes.md

 ## Instructions

 1. Grease 9x13 baking dish.
 Preheat oven to 350*.
-2. In a large bowl, combine soup, sour cream, cheese, onions, and the ½ cup of melted butter.
+2. In a large bowl, combine soup, sour cream, cheese, onions, and the ½ c. of melted butter.
 Gently fold hash browns into mixture.
 Pour mixture into pan.
 3. Combine crushed Corn Flakes and the 2 Tbsp butter, then sprinkle it on top of the potato mixture.[^skip]
 4. Bake for 30 minutes (unless using the cubed potatoes, then bake for 55 minutes).